tfpf/graph-plot/README.md

 These requirements are not strict.
 Slightly older versions should also be okay.

 # Usage
-Clone or download this repository.
-Open a terminal window to the clone or download location.
+Call `limit` and `polish` on your Matplotlib axes instance before and after plotting, respectively.

 Run
 ```shell
 python3 examples.py
 ```
 to see some sample plots.
-Study the code, comparing it with these plots;
+Study the code and compare it with these plots;
 hopefully, that will make everything clear.

 Alternatively, you can use Cython (if you have it installed).
 This feature is